BadisG/Improve-youtube-searsh/README.md

 # Context

-The YouTube search function has become quite inefficient these days, often yielding unrelated results.
+The YouTube search function has become quite inefficient these days.
 It tends to suggest irrelevant things like:
 - “People also watched”
 - “New channels for you”
 - “For you”